Get the Recipe

 There's more to sugar than just sweetness!
 The type of sugar you use and its method of incorporation can have a profound effect on the finished cookies.
-White sugar is crystallized sucrose, a complex carbohydrate consisting of a fructose molecule and a glucose molecule linked together.
+White sugar is crystallized sucrose, a disaccharide consisting of a fructose molecule and a glucose molecule linked together.
 It is mildly hygroscopic (that is, it likes to retain moisture), and relatively neutral in pH.

 Brown sugar is mostly crystallized sucrose, but also contains a good amount of glucose and fructose, along with trace minerals that give it its flavor and a slightly acidic pH.
 Glucose and fructose are far more hygroscopic than sucrose.